-- You can use the tutorial as a quick-start guide for new starters in your organisation.
+- You can use the tutorial as a quick-start guide for new starters in your organization.

 More in the Menus

 - The Space menu which appeared in Confluence 2.8 has now been renamed to 'Browse'.
-Faithful Confluence users will recognise and welcome this old friend.
+Faithful Confluence users will recognize and welcome this old friend.

-- The Browse menu now includes the People Directory, Space administration and Confluence administration for authorised users.
+- The Browse menu now includes the People Directory, Space administration and Confluence administration for authorized users.